bruian/scheme-factory/README.md

 # scheme-factory

-Creation, validation and adjustment of a data object using a data schema
+Creation, validation and adjustment of a data object using a data schema.

+# Status

+Still developing.
+Not ready for use.

 ## Wallaby.js